 According to the National Endowment for Financial Education, about 70% of people who win the lottery or receive a large financial windfall end up broke within a few years.
 You just sold your business.
 I get that you did not just win the lottery.
 You’ve worked your tail off to reach this point, and I realize that.
 However, like many business owners, you’ve probably not dealt with this size of cash money before.

 Most of your life, you’ve been dealing with paper net-worth, assets listed on your Profit and Loss Statements.
 Yes, you’ve had this amount of money on paper, but now’s the first time you’ve seen it in your bank account.
 In the fell-swoops of a pen at the closing table, you’ve moved your ill-liquid assets to liquid assets.
-Reality has stuck virtually overnight, and you may feel like you’ve won the lottery.
+Reality has struck virtually overnight, and you may feel like you’ve won the lottery.

 If you’ve been preparing your business for sale over months, years, or decades, you should be ready for this moment.
 You and your financial team should have been working on your personal and business financials long before now.
 Hopefully, you and your team have done your personal assessment.
 You’ve made plans and investments accordingly.
 But no matter how much planning you do, your life changes dramatically when you sell your company and receive a mega-payday.